 South Africa: Yes - in advance

 Switzerland: Yes - in advance

 United Kingdom: Yes - in advance

 USA: Yes - in advance

-Visas on arrival to Burma are currently unavailable.
-You should obtain your visa prior to departure.
+Visas on arrival in Burma are currently unavailable - you should obtain your visa prior to departure.

 Issues on your trip